2011 MTN 8

-The 2011 MTN 8 was the 37th time that this annual tournament took place.
+The 2011 MTN 8 was the 37th time that this South African annual football tournament took place.
 It was contested by the eight top teams of the Premier Soccer League table at the end of the 2010-11 season.
 The tournament began on 5 August 2011 and was won by Orlando Pirates.

 Teams

 The eight teams that competed in the MTN 8 Wafa Wafa knockout competition are: (listed according to their finishing position in the 2010–11 Premier Soccer League).